smudge/decks/railsconf-2022/slides.md

 ## **RAILS_ENV=<ins>production</ins>** bundle exec rails s

 <!--
-Or production, like when you deploy your app somewhere.
+And you can toggle it to production, when you deploy your app somewhere.
 -->

 ---